But the NYC mayoral nominee hasn’t spoken out against the streamer’s long history of antisemitic rhetoric

 Michael M. Santiago/Getty Images

-New York mayoral candidate Zohran Mamdani speaks as he joins striking members of the Teamsters Local 210 outside of the Perrigo Company on September 15, 2025 in New York City.
+New York City Zohran Mamdani speaks on Sept.
+15, 2025 in New York City.

 Zohran Mamdani, the Democratic nominee for mayor of New York City, attended his first Rosh Hashanah service on Monday night at a Brooklyn synagogue well-known for its anti-Zionist activism.